 We had an encounter with America’s deadliest animal.
 No not the shark (I haven’t been to the beach too much this year) or the rattlesnake (give me a break) or the bear or the mountain lion or the alligator or the black widow spider.
 Here’s a hint: it happened at 2 a.m. while we were coming back from the city.
 Here’s another hint: it happened on the 101 freeway.
 (Never mind, that’s just going to make it harder).

 Basically, we hit a deer.
 At full speed.
 Smack right in the middle of my radiator.
 Never saw it.
-I saw its friend which was politely waiting on the shoulder, and I told Melissa “Oh look a deer” and she opened her eyes and she looked right in the eyes of deer #2 as it learned first-hand about the conservation of momentum when you get in the way of a 7,500 pound GMC Yukon going 65 mph.
+I saw its friend which was politely waiting on the shoulder, and I told my friend “Oh look a deer” and she opened her eyes and she looked right in the eyes of deer #2 as it learned first-hand about the conservation of momentum when you get in the way of a 7,500 pound GMC Yukon going 65 mph.

 So it’s really interesting what reactions you get from different people.